Kunstmaan/KunstmaanBundlesCMS/docs/05-02-manage-translations.md

 2) Translation caching and clearing
 ---
-Translations are stored in database, but we're using the native translator caching from Symfony2 when running your application with ```debug = false```.
+Translations are stored in database, but we're using the native translator caching from Symfony when running your application with ```debug = false```.

 This means that the following kernel configuration will __always__ look for translations in the database: